ziyexiaohei/cse15l-lab-reports/lab1.md

 1. Using the Command with no argument
    <br>
    ![Image](cd1.png)
-   * The working directory is in home directory `/home` , which is in the home page, starting directory
+   * The working directory is in the home directory `/home` , which is on the home page, starting directory
-   * The cd command is to let you to change directory, when there is no argument it means that there is no output for the given command to process, which will end up returning to its initial directory, which is the home directory.
+   * The cd command is to let you change the directory, when there is no argument it means that there is no output for the given command to process, which will end up returning to its initial directory, which is the home directory.
-   * The output doesn't haev any error occur, the output indicate that the working directory has return to home dierctory
+   * The output doesn't have any error occur, the output indicates that the working directory has returned to home directory

 2. Using the command with a path to directory as an argument
    <br>
    ![Image](cd2.png)
    * The Working directory is in lecture1 directory `/home/lecture1`.
-   * The cd command allow us to change directory, this time we provide a path, which allow us to change our working directory.
+   * The cd command allows us to change the directory, this time we provide a path, which allows us to change our working directory.
-   * No error has occur, we successfully change our directory to the one we want.
+   * No error has occurred, we successfully changed our directory to the one we want.

 3. Using the command with a path to a filen as an arugment
    <br>